Aluminum Core vs Copper Core Cookware: How to Choose

 Copper Core Pros

 The most significant benefit of copper cores is superb heat conductivity.
 This property makes it highly responsive.
 The faster a metal transfers heat, the more effectively it can respond to thermal changes.
-This is an essential property for cooking delicate proteins —-like fish— and sauces, which need to cool down quickly when they reach a specific cooking stage.

 Another benefit is copper’s high density.
 So, you can achieve great conductivity with a thin layer.
 This makes cookware less bulky and lighter than aluminum.